Comedy, Quantified

 What's your Comedy DNA?

-Pick which joke is funnier, about 18 times.
-We'll map your comedy archetype and the shows built for your taste — from 82,943 scored jokes.
+Pick which joke is funnier — about 18 times.
+We'll map your comedy archetype and the shows built for your taste, drawn from 156,901 scored jokes.

 Find your type →